-Standard Operating Procedure Page 17 of 34
+Standard Operating Procedure Page 15 of 31

-- 7.4.5 Analyst in Training must describe the acceptance criteria for a performance verification and calibration. - 7.4.6 Analyst in Training must describe how quality assurance data is monitored and where it must be stored. - 7.4.7 Analyst in Training must describe how breath alcohol concentrations must be reported. - 7.4.8 The Analyst in Training must discuss the different types of alcoholic beverages and their respective alcohol content. - 7.4.9 The Analyst in Training must describe the intermediate check procedure for the instruments.
+- 7.4.6 Analyst in Training must describe how quality assurance data is monitored and where it must be stored. - 7.4.7 Analyst in Training must describe how breath alcohol concentrations must be reported. - 7.4.8 The Analyst in Training must discuss the different types of alcoholic beverages and their respective alcohol content. - 7.4.9 The Analyst in Training must describe the intermediate check procedure for the instruments.